The art of moving fast but with control.

 Historical context of Progressive Delivery

-In a recent panel discussion, Zimman, Guckenhemier, and Dr. Claire Knight of Github dissected Progressive Delivery from multiple angles.
+In a 2019 panel discussion, Zimman, Guckenhemier, and Dr. Claire Knight of Github dissected Progressive Delivery from multiple angles.

-The panelists traced the evolution of development lifecycles, starting with Waterfall and ending with Progressive Delivery.
+They traced the evolution of development lifecycles, starting with Waterfall and ending with Progressive Delivery.
 They recalled how in the days of Waterfall, developers would spend an entire year working on a software release.
-And despite all the painstaking effort put into these major launches, the quality of the software still ended up being poor in many cases.
+And despite all the painstaking effort, these big-bang releases still often caused errors in production.

 Eventually, some organizations began embracing Agile principles and CI/CD.
 No doubt, these models have allowed teams to move faster, and they mark a big improvement over Waterfall.
 (At LaunchDarkly, we’re big proponents of Continuous Delivery.)